gbmhunter/blog/content/electronics/circuit-design/bldc-motor-control/index.md

     \(I_{dqo}\) = the Park transformed currents
  </p>

-{{< img src="park-transformation-d-q-geometric-interpretation.jpg" width="976px" caption="A geometric interpretation of the Park (dq) transformation.
-Image from http://en.wikipedia.org/wiki/Dqo_transformation."  >}}
+{{% figure src="park-transformation-d-q-geometric-interpretation.jpg" width="976px" caption="A geometric interpretation of the Park (dq) transformation.
+Image from http://en.wikipedia.org/wiki/Dqo_transformation."  %}}

 If you want the code to do the Park Transformation (written in C++, and designed for embedded applications), check out the GitHub repository [Cpp-ParkTransformation](https://github.com/gbmhunter/Cpp-ParkTransform).